-Hardship Policy - Agency Specific Waiver - Elimination of Earned Income Disallowance rent burden caused by the elimination of Earned Income Disallowance.
-This is an incomebased hardship that applies at recertification and/or upon household request.
+Hardship Policy - Agency Specific Waiver - Elimination of Earned Income Disallowance

+This is an Earned Income Disallowance specific hardship to protect tenants from potential rent burden caused by the elimination of Earned Income Disallowance.
+This is an income-based hardship that applies at recertification and/or upon household request.